SINQ: Sinkhorn-Normalized Quantization for Calibration-Free Low-Precision LLM Weights: Methods

+Applying the proposed normalization of Alg.~\ref{alg:sinq} is also helpful in combination with calibration.
+Consider, for example, AWQ \cite{AWQ}.

-AWQ (\cite{AWQ}) finds a vector of scales for each input of a linear layer, by minimizing the 2-norm between the linear layers output with the original and the scaled, quantized weight matrix.
-Formulaically,
+AWQ finds a vector of scales for each input of a linear layer by minimizing the 2-norm between the linear layer's output with the original and the scaled, quantized weight matrix.
+Formally,

-where $\vec{x}$ is a set of inputs, $\vec{\mu_x}$ is the sample mean of the absolute value of $\vec{x}$, $q(\cdot)$ is the quantization function, $d_q(\cdot)$ is the dequantization function and $\alpha^*$ is a per-layer parameter (a scalar).\footnote{For results in combination with our method, we modify this formula by changing the norm to a 1-norm, which we observe to give slightly better results in combination with SINQ.}
+where $\vec{x}$ is a set of inputs, $\vec{\mu_x}$ is the sample mean of the absolute value of $\vec{x}$, $q(\cdot)$ is the quantization function, $d_q(\cdot)$ is the dequantization function and $\alpha^*$ is a per-layer parameter (a scalar).\footnote{For results in combination with our method, we modify this formula by changing the norm to a 1-norm, which we observe to give slightly better results in combination with SINQ.} The final scale used is $\vec{\mu_x}^{\alpha^*}$ (i.e. the minimizer of the activation reconstruction error).

-Notably, AWQ scaling can be combined with SINQ.
-However, a na\"ive approach does not work.
-Suppose we feed an awq-scaled matrix into the SINQ algorithm.
-In that case, the iterated normalization can remove the awq-scales.
-Instead, we first normalize the matrix as in Alg.~\ref{alg:sinq}, then scale the normalized matrix with the awq-scales, and finally quantize.
-In this ordering of operations, the awq-scales fulfill their purpose of weighting matrix entries by importance.
-The awq-scales can be absorbed into one of the dual-scales.
+We find that normalizing first with SINQ in this setting helps prevent the row-wise kurtosis from increasing too much when applying AWQ scales (similar to Fig.~\ref{fig:kurtosis}), see Fig.~\ref{fig:awq-asinq-kurt}.
+We term the combination of SINQ with AWQ `ASINQ'.